MaySeikatsu/nixos/readme.md

 4. **Enjoy!** (And tweak as needed.)

 ---

-## 📝 Roadmap / Wishlist

-- [ ] Automatic wallpaper and theme switching (matugen/pywal style, but fully declarative)
-- [ ] More modularization and cleanup of configs
-- [ ] Improved documentation and onboarding for others
+## 💬 Why NixOS

+I go crazy when I don't know  what exactly is configured on my system.
+Especially when I am troubleshooting and set multiple options of which I forget about later and therfore can't clean them up properly.
+I have been using archlinux for a while and really enjoyed it but as I am using multiple devices and love to have feature parity on all of them once I change a thing, I decided to use NixOS and I am really happy with it so far.

 ---

-## 💬 Why NixOS & Hyprland?

-I chose NixOS for its reproducibility and modularity—no more “it worked on my machine” headaches.
-Hyprland gives me a fast, modern Wayland environment with great ricing potential.
-Stylix and Home Manager tie it all together for a seamless, auto-themed desktop.

----

 ## 🤝 Contributing / Feedback

-If you have suggestions, questions, or want to share your own rice, feel free to contact me!
+If you have suggestions, questions, or want to share your feedback, feel free to contact me!
-I’m always learning and happy to chat about NixOS, Hyprland, and ricing.
+I know this config is far from perfect and in parts very cluttered.
+I’m still relatively new to nix, but I hope it gives you some inspiration or helped you to solve an issue you're working on.

 ---

+Happy Ricing y'all! |^.^/
 **MaySeikatsu**